RishabhKodes/tsMCP/README.md

 A complete boilerplate for creating Model Context Protocol (MCP) servers and clients in TypeScript.

-## Features

-- 🚀 Full TypeScript implementation with proper typing
-- 🛠️ Ready-to-use MCP server with example tools and resources
-- 👥 Example MCP client for testing and integration
-- 📦 Modern Node.js project setup with ES modules
-- 🔧 Development scripts for easy iteration
-- ✅ Input validation with Zod
-- 📖 Comprehensive documentation and examples

 ## Prerequisites

 - Node.js 18+ (recommended: latest LTS)